 Project Manager with Causeway Coast & Glens Heritage Trust

 Ross Millar is a Town Planner who has specialised in rural issues throughout his career, particularly the management, protection and sustainable use of uplands.
 He spent a large part of his career involved in the management of the Mournes and the Causeway Coast areas in particular and was the lead person in establishing the Mourne Heritage Trust and Northern Ireland’s Outdoor Recreation Network (ORNI) amongst others.
 He is a former Chair of Mountaineering Ireland and the Mountain Training Board for Northern Ireland.

 “Our uplands are not only important environmentally but also as places where you can commune with nature and provoke your sense of wonder.”

-Based in Newport, County Mayo, Georgia is involved in several community projects including research for a Locally Led Agri-environmental scheme for the Nephin Beg Uplands Farming Group.
-She was researcher and project manager of Mayo Dark Sky Park and continues to work on this community project to raise awareness of light pollution in Mayo.
+Based in Newport, County Mayo, Georgia is involved in several community projects including a Sustainable Energy Community for Newport, a UNESCO Biosphere proposal for Mayo and previously was involved in the application for a Locally Led Agri-environmental scheme for the Nephin Beg Uplands Farming Group.

-Georgia graduated from GMIT Mayo with a BA (Hons) in Outdoor Education and also Mountain Leader Award.
-She is a regular hill walker and representative for Mountaineering Ireland on the Irish Uplands Forum.
+Georgia graduated from GMIT Mayo with a BA (Hons) in Outdoor Education and Mountain Leader Award.
+She is a freelance project and event manger, hiking guide and course provider for Mountaineering Ireland & Leave No Trace.
+She has previously acted as representative for Mountaineering Ireland on the Irish Uplands Forum.